pabloargote/pabloargote.github.io/_pages/surveyworkshop.md

 ### Organizers: Pablo Argote and Daniela Urbina

 Survey data is available everywhere.
 However, we should not take for granted that it is always high-quality, representative, or reliable.
 In fact, the current flurry of data sources and AI tools makes it more important than ever to have the skills to judge the quality of the measures we use.
-This will allow us to work with survey data rigorously to answer substantive research questions.
+This will allow us to work with survey data rigorously, som we can answer substantive research questions.
 This workshop has three goals:

 1. Learn core statistical and practical tools to work with existing survey data or to design a new survey from scratch.
 These include building post-stratification weights, implementing multiple regression and post-stratification (MRP), using Qualtrics, designing appropriate survey questions, and designing and analyzing survey experiments, among others.